amvstrm/amvstrm/README.md

 - Add more backend feature *(Custom Anime Data or Using Myanimelist data)*
 - Docker Supported
 - Migrated to Nuxt.js 3 *(Until Nuxt3 and Vuetify 3 is stable)*
-- Fixing SEO on Some Page
-- Merge API and AMVSTRM into a monorepo
+- Merge API and AMVSTRM to this repo
 - Using ENV to store every API URLS and Credentials
 - More Translation Words